Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.3 Bean Overview/1.3.1. Naming Beans/NamingBeans.md

 ### Aliasing a Bean outside the Bean Definition
 In metadata definition we also have one attribute (`<alias/>`) that lets us name every bean outside of bean definition to
-use this own aliases in separate medium.
+use this own aliases **(reference)** in separate medium.
 Her is the example of its introduction with the bean:

 ```mxml